-Gustavo A Viera CPA, a Miami Accountants talked with over 250 CPAs at a Miami Accountants shows in July to compile a list of the top 10 initiatives that Miami Accountants are planning for the their businesses.
+Gustavo A Viera CPA, a Miami Accountants talked with over 250 CPAs at a Miami Accountants shows in July to compile a list of the top 10 initiatives that Miami Accountants are planning for their businesses.
 Here they are, in no particular order of importance.

 1. Strategic Management and Corporatization

-Miami Accountants want to move away from a “services-driven” business approach to “strategy-driven” development of service offerings.
+Miami Accountants want to move away from a “services-driven” business approach to a “strategy-driven” development of service offerings.
 That way, they can take their business where they wish, instead of the business taking them where they don’t want to go.
 Miami Accountants also want to make decisions faster.
-The role of “managing partner” is quickly turning into that of a CEO: empowered, accountable and visionary.
+The role of “managing partner” is quickly turning into that of a CEO: empowered, accountable, and visionary.